ZachWu-NZ/PredictRiskScores/README.md

 ## Functions

 #### Cleaning
-- `PriorCVDRisk` Creates a 5 year CVD risk score for people with prior CVD
+- `PriorCVDRisk` Creates a 5 year CVD risk estimate for people with prior CVD
-- `NoPriorCVDRisk` Creates a 5 year CVD risk score for people without prior CVD
+- `NoPriorCVDRisk` Creates a 5 year CVD risk estimate for people without prior CVD using publised Lancet equation
+- `NoPriorCVDRisk_BMI` Creates a 5 year CVD risk estimate for people without prior CVD using Ministry of Health BMI equation

 ## Installation
 The R package "devtools" is required to enable things from GitHub to be installed directly into your R environment.